OROY97/CIND820-OR/README.md

 First each model is run with the auto.arima function to get an idea of the magnitude of the AIC and AICc.
 I manually increased and decreased the _order_ c(p,d,q) values and the _seasonal_ c(P,D,Q) values in the Arima function based on the number of lags indicated in the ACF and PACF plots ranging from 1 to 7 stationarity tests ranging from 3 to 8.
 Using the auto.arima model as a starting point.

-I also kept in mind the magnitude of the D and Q values as they increased the most within models and the models with a higher Q,q or D values took significantly longer to train.
-Though the chosen models are based on the models with the lowest AIC/AICc, sometimes these values increased only marginally with each 1 unit increase of the _order_ or _seasonal_ values.
+I also kept in mind the magnitude of the D and Q values as they increased the most within models and the models with a higher Q,q or D value took significantly longer to train.
+Though the chosen models are based on the models with the lowest AIC/AICc, sometimes these values only increased marginally with each 1 unit increase of the _order_ or _seasonal_ values.

 >Also noting that larger data sets, example: Ontario vs Territories, models took more time to train.